 With no wife, no children and his parents long since passed, he was ready for more.
-Curtis was ready for the family he never knew and somehow with this sweet and gentle woman on the other end of the phone, he knew he found it.
+Curtis was ready for the family he had never known and somehow with this sweet and gentle woman on the other end of the phone, he knew he found it.

-Like icing on a piece of stolen cake, there were many deliciously exciting, though somewhat heated, toe-curling exchanges Curtis and Trinity shared in those midnight ramblings
+Like icing on a piece of stolen cake, there were also many deliciously exciting and toe-curling passion filled exchanges between Curtis and Trinity in their midnight ramblings.

-It was thoughts of these conversations of erotic interludes which had filled Curtis’s imagination and left him tossing and turning in bed night after night for over a year.
-Thoughts which seemed to consume him as he stood in the over-sized claw footed tub in the upstairs bathroom of the old mansion and let the warm water spill over his body like warm summer rain.
+It was thoughts of these conversations of erotic interludes which filled Curtis’s imagination and left him tossing and turning in bed night after night for over a year.
+Thoughts which seemed to consume him as he stood in the over-sized claw footed tub in the upstairs bathroom of the old mansion as warm water spilled over his body like summer rain.

-Spraying out of the silver snake like nozzle from a bygone era, Curtis felt the warmth of the water.
-It was hot.
-It was his first encounter with hot water in over a year.
-After losing his job, hot water soon became a luxury, eventually going the way of other luxuries.
-Many were the time he awakened hungry and shivering, glad his wife was not there to witness his financial ruin.
+Under the silver snake like nozzle from a bygone era, Curtis lost himself in the spray of hot water, the first he had known in over a year.
+After losing his job, hot water became a luxury, which eventually went the way of other luxuries.
+Many were the times he was awakened by hunger and shivering, glad his wife was not there to witness his financial ruin.

 Thoughts of being cold and hungry and his wife were nowhere to be found as he stood naked in the shower letting the water flow over him, his belly full of cookies and milk.
 Rinsing the thick blanket of foam and shampoo away from his flesh pink from the overly hot water his thoughts were of Trinity.
 Flashes of fantasy and Trinity’s voice echoed though his mind like the heat lightning he saw dancing on the far off ocean.
 His reflection smiled back at him from the ancient full length mirror in the corner of his room.
 Curtis, for the first time in a while felt clean, though, he could not say the same for his thoughts.

 With the only food in two days being a half eaten honey bun he found under the seat of the taxi, Curtis’s eyes grew as big as the cookies.
-Sitting there trying to control his almost insatiable hunger for the cookies and thirst for the milk, Curtis got a strange feeling.
+It was while sitting there trying to control his almost insatiable hunger for the cookies and thirst for the milk, Curtis got a strange feeling.

 It was the feeling that a cat gives when it unexpectedly brushes by.
-Maybe it was from the flickering hurricane lamp and the dancing shadows it cast over the tall furniture, or the lonely piano, or what must have been a million pictures of Trinity and Bonnie which stared at him from deep within their ancient frames.
+Maybe it was from the flickering hurricane lamps and the dancing shadows they cast over the tall furniture, or the lonely piano, or what must have been a million pictures of Trinity and Bonnie which stared at him from deep within their ancient frames.

-The two of them talked on until the sun was gone and night completely settled in.
+The two of them talked on until the sun disappeared and night settled in.
 Ruby wanted to know all about his trip and if he was tired and if he was comfortable.

-Weary from the trip and letting this slip on by, he listened to the beginning of a summer shower as the fat drops a rain tapped dance on the tin roof.
+Weary from the trip and letting this slip by, he listened to the beginning of a summer shower as the fat drops a rain tapped danced on the tin roof.
 Ruby smiled her sweet old smile.

-Seated on the sofa thoughts running and colliding Curtis felt a strange memory wiggle in his brain.
+Seated on the sofa, thoughts colliding, Curtis felt a strange memory wiggle in his brain.
 The rain on the roof brought it all back, but only for a second.
-Then, the satisfaction of the hot cookies, cold milk, steady drizzle and soft voice of Ruby’s which from time to time reminded him of Trinity’s, got the best of him.
+Then, the soothing satisfaction of the hot cookies, cold milk, steady drizzle and soft voice of Ruby’s which from time to time reminded him of Trinity’s, got the best of him.

 He was left helplessly captive to the exhaustion created by a thousand sleepless nights.

 “Go on upstairs and draw your bath, you have time for a good hot soaking before the kids get home,” Ruby said with a smile that Curtis found somewhat strange.
-Curtis hesitated; insisting, Ruby pointed him in the direction of a once busy stairway.
+Curtis hesitated but Ruby insisted and pointed him in the direction of a once busy stairway.

 “Yours will be the first room on the right.
 Trinity left you some bath linens on the bed and the light switch is behind the door.